JanWilczek/wolf-sound-blog/_posts/fx/2022-05-17-lowpass-highpass-filter-plugin-with-juce.md

 ## Introduction

-In this article, I will guide you step-by-step through the process of implementing a lowpass/highpass filter audio plugin with the JUCE framework.
+In this article, I will guide you step-by-step through the process of implementing a lowpass/highpass filter audio plugin with the JUCE  C++ framework.

 ![]({{ page.images | absolute_url | append: "/PluginGUI.webp" }}){: max-width="60%" alt="Graphical user interface of the implemented VST3 plugin."}
 _Figure {% increment figureId20220517 %}.
-You will build such a plugin at the end of this tutorial._
+You will complete building this plugin at the end of this tutorial._

 The structure, that we are going to implement, is the [allpass-based parametric lowpass/highpass filter from the previous article]({% post_url fx/2022-05-08-allpass-based-lowpass-and-highpass-filters %}).
-If you want, to understand how this structure works and why is it performing filtering, I invite you to read that article first.
-This article is purely the implementation of the previously presented algorithm.
+If you want, to understand how this structure works and why it is filtering, I invite you to read that article first.
+This article is purely a plugin implementation of the previously presented algorithm.

 Figure 2 shows the audio processing algorithm that we are implementing in JUCE.